-Visual and conceptual problem solving is the core of what we do as graphic designers.
+Visual and conceptual problem-solving is the core of what we do as graphic designers.
 Clients come to us with a brief, which is a problem that needs to be solved.
 A new company may need to enter a specific market and come to you for a comprehensive identity solution.
 Or you may work at a newspaper and have to lay out a page to deadline.
-The problems are endless and your job is to solve these issues.
+The problems are endless, and your job is to solve these issues.

 The Design Process

-Every subset of design may have a slightly different procedure, and your working methodology, or a company you work for may implement things in a somewhat unique way in their production environment.
+Every subset of design may have a slightly different procedure, and your working methodology may vary, or a company you work for may implement things in a unique way in their production environment.
 Even so, the basics remain the same.
 Get familiar with the design process from start to finish, and work on getting faster and better at each stage of the process on each project you work on.

-Real World Graphic Design Application
+Real-World Graphic Design Application

 A business card, like a canvas, has boundaries.
 A book has specific dimensions and technical print limitations.
-These type of practical and technical limitations are an important part of practicing the craft of graphic design.
+These types of practical and technical limitations are an important part of practicing the craft of graphic design.
 Work to learn about these technologies and build up your knowledge through real projects.

-- Working Within Limitations to Achieve Great Designs by Sean Hodge
+- Working Within Limitations to Achieve Great DesignsSean Hodge25 Apr 2008

 4. Consider Advanced Study and Development